dougeby/IntuneDocs/InTuneDocs/deploy-use/android-mam-policy-settings.md

 ---

-# Android mobile app management policy settings in Microsoft Intune
+# Android app protection policy settings in Microsoft Intune

 [!INCLUDE[classic-portal](../includes/classic-portal.md)]

-The policy settings that are described in this topic can be [configured](create-and-deploy-mobile-app-management-policies-with-microsoft-intune.md) for a mobile app management (MAM) policy on the **Settings** blade in the Azure portal.
+The app policy settings that are described in this topic can be [configured](create-and-deploy-mobile-app-management-policies-with-microsoft-intune.md) on the **Settings** blade in the Azure portal.
 There are two categories of policy settings: data relocation settings and access settings.
-In this topic, the term _**policy-managed apps**_ refers to apps that are configured with MAM policies.
+In this topic, the term _**policy-managed apps**_ refers to apps that are configured with app protection policies.

 ##  Data relocation settings